AlejandroWilcke/react2/README.md

 The code is messed and there are still bugs, also refactor is a must after doing it right.

+Like the original proyect, npm install in root, and then npm start.

 This was an interesting exercise, I actually enjoyed it.
 Thank you!